Word-level Embeddings for Cross-Task Transfer Learning in Speech Processing: Introduction

-The paper is organized as follows: section~\ref{sec:methods} introduces architecture and training of the speechVGG feature extractor, and its applications in transfer learning.
-Section~\ref{sec:Experiments} introduces four experiments employing speechVGG, presents their results and compares them to existing baselines.
-Finally, section~\ref{sec:conclusion} concludes the paper and outlines plans for future developments.
+The paper is organized as follows: Section~\ref{sec:methods} introduces the spoken word encoder, its pre-training and its capability for transfer learning.
+Section~\ref{sec:Experiments} presents four applications of the pre-trained encoder in audio and speech processing tasks, results and comparisons to relevant baselines.
+Section~\ref{sec:discussion} concludes the paper and outlines avenues for future research.